 Did you know, that San Marino is the world’s oldest surviving republic?
 It is also one of the smallest countries in the world.
 It’s only neighbor is Italy and this tiny country has a lot in common with it’s neighbor, for example both countries have the same currency (Euro).
 Tourism is one of the main sources of income here.
 The town does feel touristy, especially during high season.
 However, it still has an ancient charm and is truly well preserved.
 That’s why we highly recommend taking San Marino day trip from Rimini!

-How to get to San Marino from Rimini
+How to go on San Marino Holidays from Rimini

-The only way to reach San Marino with public transport is by bus from Rimini (TIMETABLE 2017-2018 HERE).
+The only way to reach San Marino with public transport is by bus from Rimini.
 Return ticket price is 10€ and the buses leave fairly regularly.
 Trip duration is 50 minutes.
 You can reach Rimini by train from anywhere in Italy if you are not staying there.
 Closest airport is also in Rimini and Ryanair is operating flights to and from the UK.

 We recommend arriving early due to high amount of great activities and things to do.
 One day should be enough to explore the tiny country and shop for souvenirs.

 Today, most of San Marino is a huge tourist trap.
 Every now and there you bump into masses looking for cheap booze and tax free items.
 So how to see some of San Marino and not get stuck with the masses?
 Head to one of the three defensive towers for great views of the nearby villages and fortresses.
 If you are lucky and its sunny, you may easily see the Adriatic coast (its just 10 km away).
 Fortifications were restored thanks to Twentieth Century Fox.
 The company used them later as film set for Prince of Foxes.

 A bit touristy, but certainly worth seeing is a guard changing ceremony in Piazza della Libertà.
 It takes place once an hour on the half-hour.